miketillman95/miketillman95/README.md

 ### Hello world, Im Michael Tillman👋

 * I graduated from Arizona State University with a degree in economics
-* Since postgrad I have worked multiple operation poistions for startup and multinational sized companies
+* Since postgrad I have worked multiple operation positions for startup and multinational sized companies
 * I realized my love for software engineering and pivoted to work in the space in 2022